onera/paradigm/training/Python/01_Introduction/introduction.md

 ### MPI communication wrapper tools

-As you have seen with the game earlier, the block-distributed and partitionned point of view are key in parallel load balanced algortihms.
+As you have seen with the game earlier, the block-distributed and partitioned point of view are key in parallel load balanced algorithms.
 That for it is paramount to be able to easily switch between those two.
 `PDM_part_to_block` and `PDM_block_to_part` are low level tools to wrap the creation of MPI communication graphs.

 ### Parallel I/O

-When we talked about the reason to be of ParaDiGM earlier, we talked about **pario** for parallel I/O as a wrapping to MPI-IO.
+When we talked about the reason to be of **ParaDiGM** earlier, we talked about **pario** for parallel I/O as a wrapping to MPI-IO.
 Naturally, this feature is retained in the code.
-The parallel mesh writer in ParaDiGM is available for the Ensight format.
+The parallel mesh writer in **ParaDiGM** is available for the Ensight format.
 It is used to write the mesh interfaces during coupling in CWIPI as well as writing output meshes in CEDRE.

 # Exercise 0

-cf autre .md
+You can now move on to [Exercise 0](./exercice_0.ipynb).